-Exercise and eating a good diet is a healthier way to live than being sedentary and eating processed foods.
+Exercise and eating a good diet is healthier than being sedentary and eating processed foods.
 Why though?

-One model of living that predicts health and happiness is this: live like a hunter-gatherer.
+One model that accurately predicts health is living like a hunter-gatherer.

 A hunter-gatherer is a human living in a society in which most or all food is obtained by hunting: pursuing wild animals, and gathering: collecting wild plants.